• Disease Overview

 Causes

-Marfan syndrome is caused by defects or deletions (mutations) of the fibrillin-1 (FBN1) gene.
-Not everyone who has a mutation of this gene develops Marfan syndrome.
+Marfan syndrome is caused by changes (variants) in the FBN1 gene.
+Not everyone who has a variant in this gene develops Marfan syndrome.
 Some changes do not alter the function of the gene or protein and therefore do not cause a medical problem.
 Other changes in the FBN1 gene can cause conditions that are distinct from Marfan syndrome.

 The FBN1 gene contains instructions for producing (encoding) a protein known as fibrillin-1.
 Fibrillin-1 is a component of structures called microfibrils, which are fiber-like structures that are part of the extracellular matrix, a complex material that surrounds and connects cells throughout the body.
-Researchers believe fibrillin-1 plays an essential role in maintaining the strength and structural integrity of the connective tissue.
+Researchers think fibrillin-1 plays an essential role in maintaining the strength and structural integrity of the connective tissue.
 Without fibrillin-1, connective tissue may be weak.
-Current evidence also suggests that fibrillin-1 also influences the activity of molecules that instruct cells how to behave (growth factors), including a specific growth factor called transforming growth factor-β (TGF-β).
+Current evidence also suggests that fibrillin-1 also influences the activity of molecules that instruct cells how to behave (growth factors), including a specific growth factor called transforming growth factor-ฮฒ (TGF-ฮฒ).

 Marfan syndrome is inherited as an autosomal dominant condition.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is sufficient to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
-In approximately 25 percent of Marfan syndrome cases, the disease causing DNA change occurs as the result of a new mutation.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.
-The children of an individual with Marfan syndrome caused by a new mutation have a 50% chance of inheriting this gene change and hence Marfan syndrome from their affected parent.

 • < Previous section